Cross the magical bridge with me

 Moreover, we show that these oral traditions probably originated long before the emergence of the literary record, and find evidence that one tale (‘The Smith and the Devil’) can be traced back to the Bronze Age.
 On a broader level, the kinds of stories told in ancestral societies can provide important insights into their culture, furnishing new perspectives on linguistic, genetic and archaeological reconstructions of human prehistory.

-Discussion and spirit travelling (creative visualization or journeying) exercises are used in folklore therapy workshops in order to forge a link between us and these age-old archetypes.
+Discussion and spirit travelling (creative visualization or journeying) exercises are used in folklore therapy programmes in order to forge a link between us and these age-old archetypes.
 Identifying with these means we can work our way out of recurring problems that keep us bound and hold us prisoner.
-These workshops are particularly useful for people suffering from narcissistic abuse, anxiety, depression, lethargy, loneliness, and lack of belonging.
+These programmes are particularly useful for people suffering from narcissistic abuse, anxiety, depression, lethargy, loneliness, and lack of belonging.

 Romani Folklore Therapy can help